Fuzzy-sh/cycle-gan-medical-denoising/README.md

 > This repo includes a simplified version only.
 Full training code is omitted for publication/privacy reasons.

 ## Contact
-For collaboration or access to the full pipeline, please contact [your_email@example.com].
+For access to the full pipeline, please contact.